 IRRRLs are designed to be simple affairs, and quite frankly the only step that you really need to take is to sit down with your lender and explain you want to apply for an IRRRL.
 Your lender will walk you through all of the steps required to apply.

 If you’d like to be prepared for your meeting with the lender and streamline the process even more, however, there are a number of things you can prepare in advance and pleasantly surprise your loan officer by bringing them with you to the first meeting.
 The first thing you need to have is your occupancy certification.
 You can find simple templates online for what is required here, but occupancy certifications can be a simple typed-and-signed letter much like this:

 I, (insert full name), hereby certify that I previously (or currently, whichever is the case) occupy(-ied) the property at (insert address) from mm/dd/yyyy to mm/dd/yyyy (or ‘present’, whichever is the case).

 If your lender requires more than that for occupancy certification, he or she will let you know.

 If you have a second mortgage on your home, you’ll need to get the second mortgage “subordinated” to the new loan.
 In other words, the IRRRL needs to have the first lien on your home.
 If you’re not sure how to get this done, consult with your lender.
 To be truly prepared for a meeting with your lender, also spend time online researching loan terms and even get on the phone and try to get the terms they will offer you.
 You may be surprised how much terms can vary lender by lender.
 If you are willing to take the time, it is also a great idea to sit down with different lenders to get more precise information on the terms they can offer than you could over the phone.

-If you’re not sure where to begin, or want help finding the best VA-approved lenders, contact us at LowVARates via our website and we’ll help you get the best deal.
+If you’re not sure where to begin, or want help finding VA-approved lenders, contact us at LowVARates via our website.